Yet for most children with ADHD, the overall effects of these gene abnormalities appear small, suggesting that nongenetic factors also are important.

 "Children’s programmers use a technique called the “orienting reflex," known as OR, to capture and keep a child’s attention.
 OR works in this way: If we see or hear something the brain doesn’t recognize as the correct sequence or a typical life event — such as a dancing alphabet or quick zooms and pans, we focus on it until the brain recognizes that it doesn’t pose a threat.
 The problem with watching too many programs that rely on OR is that real life becomes slow and boring by comparison."

 “We think that with continued exposure to high intensity, unrealistic action, you’re conditioning the mind to expect that level of input,” Christakis explains.
-When the child doesn’t get the fast-paced input that television provides, he or she becomes bored and inattentive." - MSNBC (Sept 2004)
+When the child doesn’t get the fast-paced input that television provides, he or she becomes bored and inattentive." - NBC News (Sept 2004)

 Slow Brainwaves and ADHD